ad-kr/svelte-css/README.md

 ### Important!

-This preprocessor is still under development and currently doesn't support all css features, like `@media` and such.
-Use with caution, and report any problems and broken css features.
+This preprocessor is still under development and currently doesn't support all css features, like `@media`.
+Please report any problems and missing css features.

-## Usage
+## Examples

 ### Using variables inside css: